 As the month progressed, the writing got easier; putting down 500 words on the page no longer seemed like a daunting task to the point that once reviewing my writing, Cecily commented that I was being too verbose.

 I wrote for 24 out of 30 days, making up the missed days by doubling up on the weekends, in total writing over 15,000 words.

 I created and launched this blog.
 This was something I wanted to do for a long time and could not figure out what to write about.
-I shared few of the writings here and got some interesting comments.
+I shared a few of the writings here and got some interesting comments.

 What did not go well?
 What could be improved?

 I underestimated the amount of time it took to write.
 Folk in the challenge bragged about being done in 30 minutes, where at times I would spend several hours with no luck.
-There were days, when I’d complete the writing in under an hour, but those were rare.
+There were days when I’d complete the writing in under an hour, but those were rare.

-It took a while to set up a routine, a place to write and how to get into right mindset.
-I’d write late in the evenings, when work is behind me and kids are sound asleep.
+It took a while to set up a routine, a place to write, and how to get into the right mindset.
+I’d write late in the evenings when work is behind me and kids are sound asleep.
 Even then I’d succumb to distractions and interruptions, or stay up way too late and get too tired to focus, needing an extra serving of coffee the next morning.
 It took a while to figure out how to plan for the time needed and create an evening in which I could dedicate the time and attention, and even then it did not always work.

 Halfway through, I accidentally discovered that reading something by one of my favorite writers before writing, made writing easier.
 Just 15-30 minutes of Bill Bryson, David Foster Wallace, Gabriel Garcia Marquez, Nabokov, Theodore Dreiser gave a sort of inspiration, helped find a voice.
 I am certain there are many tips like this, that I should have researched and learned ahead of time.